crypto5000/listeos/README.md

 Upvotes push comments or replies higher.
 To upvote, you send an EOS transaction from a wallet.
 The transaction must: 1) be sent to the Topic ID address; 2) contain the specified EOS amount; 3) include a specially formatted memo.
 The memo field must start with an id, followed by the text ":up".
 An example memo, would be "90c17b59:up".

 # Upvotes #2
 Upvotes push comments or replies higher.
 To upvote, you send an EOS transaction from a wallet.
 The transaction must: 1) be sent to the user's address being upvoted; 2) contain the specified EOS amount; 3) include a specially formatted memo.
-The memo field must start with the topic ID, followed by the text ":up:", followed by a unique id.
-An example memo, would be "aaaaaaaaaaaa:up:90c17b59".
+The memo field must start with the topic ID, followed by a colon ":", followed by the "up", followed by a colon ":", followed by a unique id.
+An example memo, would be "aaaaaaaaaaaa:&#8203;up&#8203;:90c17b59".

 # Downvotes
 Downvotes push comments or replies lower.
 To downvote, you send an EOS transaction from a wallet.
 The transaction must: 1) be sent to the Topic ID address; 2) contain the specified EOS amount; 3) include a specially formatted memo.
 The memo field must start with an id, followed by the text ":down".
 An example memo, would be "90c17b59:down".